-If you are encountering this error, it is probably because you are trying to use the old mysql_* functions in PHP 7.
-These functions were deprecated in PHP 5.5 before finally being removed altogether in PHP 7.
+If you are encountering this error, then it means that you are attempting to use the old mysql_* functions in PHP 7.

 The error in question will look something like this: